 Cosmetic Dentistry – Bleaching Veneers

 From subtle changes to major repairs, we can perform various cosmetic dentistry procedures.
 Each is designed to improve your smile.
 There are many techniques and options to treat discolored teeth, chipped, or missing.
 Your dentist can reshape your teeth, close spaces, or restore worn or short teeth.
-Common procedures include bleaching, bonding, crowns, and reshaping and contouring.
+Standard procedures include bleaching, bonding, crowns, and reshaping and contouring.

 These improvements are not always just cosmetic.
 Many of these treatments can improve oral problems, such as your bite.